tonyest/Prospress/readme.txt

 Prospress attempts to work with your existing theme.
 It's a primary goal of the Prospress project to support existing WordPress themes rather than require a new one.

-Due to the gamut of themes, it's not possible to support them all just yet, so the built-in templates may display with quirks.
-If this happens on your site, not to worry, you can add two custom template files to your theme's directory - `index-auctions.php` and `single-auction.php`.
+Due to the gamut of themes, it's likely the built-in templates will display with quirks.
+If this happens on your site, not to worry, it's really quite easy to make your own templates.

-If you're comfortable with HTML/CSS, check out the `pp-index-auctions.php` and `pp-single-auction.php` for a guide.
-It's really quite easy to make your own templates.
+If you're comfortable with HTML/CSS, check out the `pp-index-auctions.php` and `pp-single-auction.php` in the *Prospress/pp-posts* folder.
+These provide a guide for making your own templates.
+Just add two custom template files, named `index-auctions.php` and `single-auction.php`, to your theme's directory and Prospress will use them automatically.

 If you need help, ask in the Prospress [Theme Compatibility](http://prospress.org/forums/forum/theme-compatibility/) forum.

 = Where do I view Auctions? =

-Prospress creates it's own special index page, called, appropriately enough, Auctions.
-Once you've published a few auctions, visit this page to see them live.
+Prospress creates it's own special index page, called *auctions*.
+Once you publish your first auction, simply visit this page to view it live.

 = Can any registered user post an auction? =

 That's entirely up to you.
-All registered users will be able to place bids and make payments, but you control who can post auctions.
+All registered users with subscriber role or better will be able to place bids and make payments, but you control who can post auctions.

 You can host auctions from a privileged few or allow your entire community to trade items.
 Set permissions under the `Prospress | General Settings` admin menu.

-= Is this stable enough for use on my live site? =

-Not yet.
-Prospress is a major plugin that has been in development for some time.
-It's been tested on a variety of setups, but never in production.

-There will be bugs.
-Those bugs will be fixed, but it's better they occur in a sandbox.

-Please download & explore Prospress in a test environment, but wait until a non-beta release before using on your live site.
-If you'd prefer to wait for a stable release before even downloading, you can still explore Prospress on the [Demo Marketplace](http://demo.prospress.org/auctions/).

-To hasten the release of a stable version, you can [contribute](http://prospress.org/contribute/) to the Prospress project.

 = Where can I get support? =